 In addition, a majority of our supplies are sourced from within India and some portion imported from overseas.
 Negative incidents involving these regions may materially impede our supply chain and operations.
-See also "- External Risks - Natural disasters, fires, epidemics, pandemics, acts of war, terrorist attacks, civil unrest and other events could materially and adversely affect our business" on page 26.
+See also "- External Risks - Natural disasters, fires, epidemics, pandemics, acts of war, terrorist attacks, civil unrest and other events could materially and adversely affect our business" on page 28.
 We therefore depend to a very limited extent on the economic, tariffs and political conditions of these countries.

-9. We source our majority of the raw materials from domestic market i.e. Chhattisgarh, Maharashtra and Tamil Nadu and from International Markets i.e. China, Europe and UAE.
+9. We source our majority of the raw materials from domestic market i.e. Chhattisgarh, Maharashtra, Tamil Nadu and Telangana and from International Markets i.e. China and Europe.
 Any adverse developments affecting our procurement in these regions could have an adverse impact on our revenue and results of operations.

-We source majority of our raw materials from domestic market i.e. Chhattisgarh, Maharashtra and Tamil Nadu and from International Markets i.e. China, Europe and UAE.
+We source majority of our raw materials from domestic market i.e. Chhattisgarh, Maharashtra, Tamil Nadu and Tamil Nadu Telangana and from International Markets i.e. China and Europe.
 This strategic decision allows us to benefit from the geographical advantages, ensuring timely delivery of all materials.

-Following is our state-wise purchase of raw material bifurcation for the financial years ending March 31, 2024, 2023 and 2022:
+Following is our state-wise purchase of raw material bifurcation for the financial years ending March 31, 2025, 2024 and 2023:

-Region (Domestic) Fiscal 2024 Fiscal 2023 Fiscal 2022 Purchases (₹ in lakhs) % of total Purchase of Purchases (₹ in % of total Purchase of Purchases (₹ in % of total Purchase of Raw Material lakhs) Raw Material lakhs) Raw Material Chhattisgarh 744.01 31.47 447.61 39.38 3.37 0.38 Delhi 1.73 0.07 29.51 2.60 94.83 10.55 Gujarat 79.15 3.35 40.81 3.59 62.02 6.90
+Region (Domestic) Fiscal 2025 Fiscal 2024 Fiscal 2023 Purchases (₹ in lakhs) % of total Purchase of Raw Material Purchases (₹ in lakhs) % of total Purchase of Raw Material Purchases (₹ in lakhs) % of total Purchase of Raw Material Chhattisgarh 47.21 2.39% 744.01 31.47% 447.61 38.11% Delhi 11.55 0.58% 1.73 0.07% 29.51 2.51%